FeatureNotBug/learning-js/README.md

 # Practice using javascript!

 ## Files:
-- getTixInfo.js: given a departure date (right now needs to be manually changed in code), enter the data into the form on luckystarbus.com and take a screenshot of the result of form submission.
+- getTixInfo.js: given a departure date (right now needs to be manually changed in code), enter the data into the form on luckystarbus.com.
+Output the times and costs for buses from New York to Boston on that day, and take a screenshot of the page, as well.

 ## Using:
 - node v7.2.1